avinor/terraform-azurerm-cognitive-services/README.md

 ## Usage

-Example that shows configuration for deployment of cogtnitive service Face API
+Example that shows configuration for deployment of cognitive service Face API

 ```terraform
 module "cognitive-services" {